sandysanthosh/SpringBoot-H2-Database/README.md

 @Positive	The annotated element must be a strictly positive number.

 @Size	The annotated element size must be between the specified boundaries (included).

+Query:

+Delete the table if it exists:

+	DROP TABLE IF EXISTS TEST;

+Create a new table with ID and NAME columns:

+  	CREATETABLE TEST(ID INT PRIMARY KEY,  NAME VARCHAR(255));

+Add a new row:

+	INSERT INTO TEST VALUES(1, 'Hello');

+Add another row:

+	INSERT INTO TEST VALUES(2, 'World');

+Query the table:

+	SELECT * FROM TEST ORDER BY ID;

+Change data in a row:

+	UPDATE TEST SET NAME='Hi' WHERE ID=1;

+Remove a row:

+	DELETE FROM TEST WHERE ID=2;